-Fifth in a series of excerpts from the free executive guide, “The Evolving Importance of Healthcare Resiliency: Preparing Your Hospital for a Crisis.”
+Sixth in a series of excerpts from the IMEG executive guide, “The Importance of Healthcare Resiliency: Preparing Your Hospital for a Crisis.”

+All modern hospitals also need to be prepared for the significant threat posed by cyber-attack.
 Without thorough cyber security, you leave your hospital’s cyber infrastructure vulnerable to a malicious breech.
-And it’s not just outside hacking attacks that you need to worry about — intrusions can be introduced inside your network from an infected USB flash drive or through a vendor unknowingly creating an unprotected connection to the outside world.
+It’s not just external hacking attacks that you need to worry about—threats can come from inside your network as well.
+For instance, intrusions can be introduced inside your network from an infected USB flash drive or through a vendor unknowingly creating an unprotected connection to the outside world.

-Both types of attacks can be devastating for your hospital’s reputation and ability to continue to function.
-Unfortunately, creating a secure cyber network in today’s hyper-connected world is a bigger challenge than some hospital IT departments may realize.
+The purpose of a healthcare cyber-attack is likely to be for one of two reasons: accessing electronic health records to sell on the black market or using ransomware to hijack systems and prevent access until a ransom is paid.
+Both types of attack can be devastating for your hospital’s reputation and ability to continue to function.
+Unfortunately, creating a secure cyber network in today’s hyper-connected world is a bigger challenge than many hospital IT departments realize.

 Hospitals can best protect their cyber infrastructure from malicious attack by taking a holistic approach to cyber security.
 This involves more than protecting the computers and tablets in your hospital.
 This starts with approaching the planning of the hospital with the understanding that designing information technology, building systems, and clinical equipment can no longer be carried out in silos.
 There must be a single, unified process that considers those systems holistically.